 Antigen detection in tissues and cells is a multi-step immunohistochemical process.
 The initial step binds the primary antibody to its specific epitope.
-After labeling the antigen with a primary antibody, a one-, two- or three-step detection procedure can be employed.
-The one-step procedure will feature an enzyme-labeled polymer that binds to the primary antibody.
-A two-step procedure will feature a secondary antibody added to bind to the primary antibody.
-An enzyme-labeled polymer is then added to bind to the secondary antibody added to bind to the primary antibody added to bind to the secondary antibody added to bind to the primary antibody followed by a linker antibody step for maximum binding.
-An enzyme-labeled polymer is then added to bind to the linker antibody.
-These detections of the bound antibodies are evidenced by a colorimetric reaction.
+After labeling the antigen with a primary antibody, a secondary antibody is added to bind to the primary antibody.
+An enzyme label is then added to bind to the secondary antibody; this detection of the bound antibody is evidenced by a colorimetric reaction.
 Source: Mouse monoclonal